devulrix/everything-as-code/content/about.md

 ## Who are you?

-I'm currently an Advisory Platform Architect with [VMware by Broadcom](https://vmware.com) in the [Tanzu](https://tanzu.vmware.com) business Unit.
-Previously I held different roles at EMC, Dell and Pivotal.
+I'm currently an Senior Solution Architect at [Red Hat](https://redhat.com).
+Previously I held different roles at EMC, Dell, Pivotal and VMware.
 I have a diploma in Computer Science from the [RWTH Aachen University](https://rwth-aachen.de).
 I'm interested in exploring new technology and trying to apply theme for my customer engagements.

 ## How often do you create new content?